-- Female staff are under-represented in the most senior roles - Female representation has slightly increased in the upper middle quartile - Female staff are under-represented in all uniformed roles other than in Control - Female staff are under-represented in all quartiles due to the low percentage of females in the overall workforce - The female representation in the On Call workforce increased from 66 to 71, an increase of 8%, but all new female starters in this group will be in the lower quartiles - Female On Call staff were disproportionately excluded from the calculations as only 63% were included in the calculations compared to 78% of the male staff - The majority of Green Book posts in the lowest two grades are held by female staff - The new pay grade system for Green Book staff, which has decreased the gap within that staff group and the total gap - Occupational segregation remains a feature of the Fire and Rescue sector
+- Female staff are under-represented in senior roles (Area Manager and Grade 10 or above) and representation has decreased in the Wholetime senior roles; - Female representation has hardly changed in any of the quartiles; - Female staff are under-represented in all uniformed roles other than in Control;

+- Female staff are under-represented in all quartiles due to the low percentage of women in the overall workforce. - The female representation in the On Call workforce decreased from 71 to 68 and all new starters in this group will be in the lower quartiles. - Female staff were disproportionately affected with regard to being excluded from the calculations as only 57% were included in the calculations compared to 78% of the male staff. - The majority of Green Book posts in the lowest two grades are held by female staff and the majority of the career progression posts, which start in the lower grades, are held by men; - Both all staff and wholetime gender pay gaps are above the national averages for all employees and fulltime employees. - Occupational segregation remains a feature of the Fire and Rescue sector